AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 **Validator**
 A node that is participating in consensus by producing blocks and attesting to blocks

+**Prover**
+A node that is responsible for generating proofs for blocks/epochs.

 **Slot**
 Time is divided into fixed length slots.
 Within each slot, exactly one validator is selected to propose a block.
 A slot might be empty if no block is proposed.
 Sometimes the validator selected to propose is called proposer or sequencer